A Review of “Three Circles”

 The gospel of Three Circles is that the hardness of life reveals your brokenness, to which Jesus is the empowering solution.
 Repenting and believing in Jesus moves one from the circle of brokenness to the circle of God’s design and not-brokenness.
 Brokenness is not defined as an objective alienation from God, but a subjective sense of suffering (page 15, 30, 40).
 It is assumed that everyone feels this brokenness, and the evangelist just needs to find an opening to present the solution.
 And when the lost don’t feel this brokenness?
 Well, Three Circles doesn’t even consider this possibility.

-What the gospel of the three circles does present is ongoing healing of brokenness by returning to God’s design.
+What the gospel of the three circles does present is ongoing and present healing of brokenness by returning to God’s design.
 This is spiritually toxic.
-Redemptive-history moves from creation to fall to redemption to consummation.
+Redemptive history moves from creation to fall to redemption to consummation.
 This fourth stage is conspicuously absent from the three circles, which flattens eschatological hope into the here-and-now (there is a single, passing mention of life forever in God’s presence, page 33).
-Simply put, Three Circles teaches that the gospel heals brokenness (disease, divorce, disappointment, death, etc., in issues of parenting, marriage, work, money, and cancer, etc., page 15, 45) through personally repenting back into God’s design.
+Simply put, Three Circles teaches that the gospel heals brokenness (disease, divorce, disappointment, death, etc., in issues of parenting, marriage, work, money, and cancer, etc., page 15, 45) through personally repenting back into God’s design, now.
 There is a single caveat that repentance doesn’t “fix everything” (page 56), but this single, unnuanced clause is lost in the overall message that turning to Jesus heals us of our brokenness.

 This is what happens whenever Jesus is reduced as a means to an end.
 Jesus’ role in the gospel of the three circles is to empower people to choose God’s design and receive restoration now.
 Jesus is not the object to which we are saved, to enjoy forever in union with him, but a bridge to the good life.
 When the gospel is presented on the foundation of our experiential testimony (page 57) with the promise of a matching experience for the convert, Jesus is not the foundation of the Christian’s hope.
 True faith is trusting that because of what Jesus has done we can be saved from our guilt and brokenness, and that though we now only see in mirror dimly, Jesus is going to consummate his gracious work of salvation as we behold him face-to-face.
 The hope of the gospel is that we are not our own, but belong in body and soul, in life and death, to God and to our faithful savior Jesus Christ.